Ecommerce Operations Holiday Season Checklist

-If your marketing campaign doesn’t have something seasonally relevant to show shoppers right away, you run the risk of losing their attention, and ultimately, losing that potential sale.
-That’s why keeping your content flowing is an essential part of a holiday marketing strategy; when your content is original and consistent, chances are customers will find themselves on your site without a second thought.
+If your ecommerce marketing campaign doesn’t have something seasonally relevant to show shoppers right away, you run the risk of losing their attention, and ultimately, losing that potential sale.
+That’s why keeping your content flowing and optimized for SEO is an essential part of a holiday marketing strategy; when your content is original and consistent, chances are customers will find themselves on your site without a second thought.

 With this in mind, don’t be afraid to leverage social media in any and every way that makes sense for your brand.
 You can utilize a variety of resources from Instagram Checkout, to hashtags, to paid advertising, all of which lead to higher traffic, and inevitably, greater sales.

 3. Enhance the overall user experience

 While online shopping can sometimes lack the ambience or warmth associated with a brick-and-mortar business, there’s no doubt you can still deliver a memorable experience within a virtual space.
 But if you hope to exceed customer expectations, not only does your ecommerce business need to operate smoothly, it also needs to include a personalized touch.

 By investing in your site’s design, you can really breathe life into your brand, optimize the user experience, and give your customers an engaging shopping experience -- making them much more likely to return.
 But thoughtful design goes beyond holiday-themed banners and landing pages, by providing customized suggestions tailored to each unique shopper.